franklinnazareno/pathfinder/README.md

 Welcome to the earlier iteration of the Pathfinder for Pedestrians mobile application, a precursor to the advanced version available on [Google PlayStore](https://play.google.com/store/apps/details?id=com.jovelites.pathfinder).

-## Journey Back in Time
+## History

-My project to satisfy the "Emerging Technologies 3 in CpE (Mobile Computing)" course.
+My project to satisfy the requirements for "Emerging Technologies 3 in CpE (Mobile Computing)" course.
 This early build of Pathfinder for Pedestrians marked the genesis of a remarkable navigation solution.

 ## Technological Foundation